krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 ```
 gymnae said:
-In order to boot the Clover from the USB, you should visit your BIOS settings:
+In order to boot the Clover (now opencore) from the USB, you should visit your BIOS settings:
 - "VT-d" (virtualization for directed i/o) should be disabled if possible (the config.plist includes dart=0 in case you can't do this)
 - "DEP" (data execution prevention) should be enabled for OS X
 - "secure boot " should be disabled